 ACT Government planning jurisdiction

 From 1 October 2019, development identified as a prescribed development under the Planning and Development Regulation 2008 must consult with the design review panel before lodging a development application.
 A prescribed development proposal is a building with five or more storeys.
+Prescribed development proposals are required to provide written response to the design review panel’s advice when submitting a development application.

 National Capital Plan